 Wang Xiancheng – the Ming Dynasty administrator – retired from his official duties and started to build the garden.
-He took 16 years to complete the works, in 1526.
-He commissioned the famous painter Wen Zhengming to design the garden with concepts of poetry and traditional Chinese painting.
+It took 16 years for him to complete the works, in 1526.
+He commissioned the famous painter Wen Zhengming to design the garden, with concepts of poetry and traditional Chinese painting.

-The founder of the garden considered himself humble, which was the characteristic that gave the name to the garden.
-He took the gardening as his primary occupation instead of working in more prestigious government affairs.
+The founder of the garden considered himself humble, which was a characteristic that gave the name to the garden.
+He took gardening as his primary occupation, instead of working in more prestigious government affairs.

 But after the owner’s death, his son lost the garden in a gambling debt to Xu family.

-Most of current structures in the garden are from 1850, when it served as a palace garden of the Taiping Heavenly Kingdom.
+Most of the current structures in the garden are from 1850, when it served as the palace garden of the Taiping Heavenly Kingdom.

-In the late Qing Dynasty, the garden was partitioned in three major parts, around the large lake: the central, the eastern and the western part.
+In the late Qing Dynasty, the garden was partitioned in three major parts, around a large lake: the central, the eastern and the western part.